Swaminathan Committee Report: Analysis of Kisan Suicides & MSP.

 • Poor farming technology.

-• No proper loan, insurance facility to farmers.
+• No proper loan, or insurance facility for farmers.

-The NCF/ Swaminathan Committee recommended that “Agriculture” be inserted in the Concurrent List of the Constitution.
-So that both State as well as Centre government can tackle the problem related to the farmers distress.
+The NCF/ Swaminathan Committee recommended that “Agriculture” be inserted in the Concurrent List of the Constitution so that both States as well as the central government can tackle the problem related to the farmer’s distress.

 2. Recommendation related to Land Reforms:

-• Prevent distribution of agricultural land and forest to corporate sector for non-agricultural purposes.
+• Prevent distribution of agricultural land and forest to the corporate sector for non-agricultural purposes.

-• Set up mechanism to regulate the sale of agricultural land which will be base on quantum of land, nature of use and category of buyer.
+• Set up a mechanism to regulate the sale of agricultural land which will be based on the quantum of land, nature of use, and category of buyer.

-• Establish National Land Use Advisory Service which will give advice on land use related to ecological meteorological and marketing factors on location.
+• Establish a National Land Use Advisory Service which will advise on land use related to ecological meteorological and marketing factors on location.

 • Ensure grazing rights and seasonal access to forests to tribals etc. Grazing rights are the right of a user to allow their livestock to feed (graze) in a given area.